 If you want to use the layer as a basemap, click More options (…) and Move to Basemap.
 After moving the layer to the basemap, you can remove other basemap layers.

-Using either of these two methods (we recommend the Wayback app) you can choose the imagery for your basemap.
-Or, add layers of different dates to move forwards or backwards in time to see change.
-As other vintages become available, they will be added to the Wayback archive, and will be searchable using the Wayback app.
+Using these methods (we recommend the Wayback app) you can choose the imagery for your basemap or for other other mapping workflows, such as visualizing change over time.
+As other vintages become available, they will be added to the Wayback archive and will be searchable using the Wayback app.

 For more information